In the heart of Venice, the mythical St. Mark’s Basilica is a must-see for anyone visiting La Serenissima! Follow the guide! ⛪

-- that you get up early and start queuing before the opening of the Basilica
+- that you get up early to start queuing before the opening of the Basilica

 - or that you opt for a skip-the-line ticket, which can be booked online.

 When visiting the basilica, there’s a lot to see!
-If you don’t want to miss anything, That’s why Captain Ulysses suggests opting for:
+If you don’t want to miss anything, Captain Ulysses suggests opting for:

 - an audioguide available in French, English, German, Spanish, Italian and Russian

-- or a guided tour including skip-the-line access to the Basilica
+- a guided tour including skip-the-line access to the Basilica

 - or a guided tour of the Doge’s Palace and St. Mark’s Basilica including skip-the-line accesses to both monuments

 Please note that proper dress is required to enter St. Mark’s Basilica.
 Make sure your shoulders and legs are covered (you can bring a scarf or a shawl if you are wearing shorts or a tank top).